-As the data show, most offenders sentenced in juvenile court have little or no criminal history.
-In fact, more than three quarters have no prior offenses.
+As the data show, over three quarters (76%) of the dispositions involved young males.
+Most offenders sentenced in juvenile court have little or no criminal history.
+In fact, approximately 80% of dispositions have no prior offenses.

 Similarly, most offenders sentenced in court are there for relatively minor crimes.
-More than two thirds of the offenders sentenced in FY2012 were sentenced for offenses that would be gross misdemeanors or misdemeanors if committed by an adult.
-Even those sentenced for offenses that would be adult felonies are typically adjudicated for property offenses; less than five percent of the total dispositions involved violent felonies.
+More than two thirds (71%) of the offenders sentenced in FY2013 were sentenced for offenses that were gross misdemeanors or misdemeanors.

 Washington is among the small number of states with presumptive sentencing guidelines for juvenile offenders.
-Although courts have access to a variety of sentencing alternatives for offenders with specific treatment needs (sex offenders, chemical dependency, mental health issues), the majority of offenders (95%) are sentenced under the presumptive sentencing guidelines.
+Although courts have access to a variety of sentencing alternatives for offenders with specific treatment needs (sex offenders, chemical dependency, Option B, and mental health issues), the majority of offenders (93%) are sentenced under the presumptive sentencing guidelines.